 Each year, the administrative preparation of the budget compels staff to consider where there are increasing demands for Village services, where demands have diminished, and the cost implications of shifting demands.
-As the pandemic appears to be far from over, this is reflected in the recommended staffing levels, particularly for the Health Department which include two new positions already reflected in the FY22 budget.
-In addition, three new firefighters are included which is expected to relieve some of the burnout in that department and correspondingly reduce overtime.
+As the pandemic is still ongoing, this is reflected in the staffing levels, particularly for the Health Department which include two new positions already reflected in the FY22 budget.

-To highlight some of the challenging decisions being recommended in the FY22 recommended budget, the Board's direction to limit the overall property tax levy increase to 3%, which equates to approximately \$1.1 million, only provides additional general operating revenue of \$284,000 while approximately \$800,000 of this amount is required in order to fund the public safety pensions according to the actuarial recommendation.
+To highlight some of the challenging decisions included in the FY22 recommended to be adopted budget, the Board's direction to limit the overall property tax levy increase to 3%, which equates to approximately \$1.1 million, only provides additional general operating revenue of \$284,000 while approximately \$800,000 of this amount is required in order to fund the public safety pensions according to the actuarial recommendation.

 The Village entered FY21 with General Fund reserves above the maximum 20 percent per Board policy of approximately \$16 million.
-This was the result of several budget reductions in FY20 as a response to the pandemic early last year, however, anticipated revenue shortfalls were not nearly as severe as anticipated and thus, the General Fund ended FY20 will an annual surplus of approximately \$2.6 million and accumulated reserves of \$16.5 million.
+This was the result of several budget reductions of expenditures in FY20 as a response to the pandemic early last year.
+Additionally, anticipated revenue shortfalls were not nearly as severe as anticipated and thus, the General Fund ended FY20 will an annual surplus of approximately \$2.6 million and accumulated reserves of \$16.5 million.

-The Village will celebrate the 120th Anniversary of its incorporation in 2022.
-Along with the operating budget, staff is also recommending a comprehensive five-year Capital Improvement Plan (CIP).
+The Board also has previously approved a comprehensive five-year Capital Improvement Plan (CIP).
 The first year of this updated plan is the foundation for capital projects in FY22 and allows the Village to identify and evaluate the state of the Village's infrastructure and plan for the associated costs.
-As is the case with most well-established communities, infrastructure needs will continue to increase and deferring such capital projects may likely cost significantly more in the future.
+As is the case with most well-established communities, our Village will celebrate its 120th anniversary of incorporation in 2022, infrastructure needs will continue to increase and deferring such capital projects will likely cost significantly more in the future.
 In prior years, Village Boards have dedicated certain revenues to capital projects such as the 1% home rule sales tax, a local \$.06/gallon gasoline tax, a portion of the telecommunications tax and the retail cannabis tax.
-While these revenues are helpful, they are nonetheless insufficient to finance capital projects using a pay-as-you-go model which the Village has previously elected.
+While these revenues are helpful, they are nonetheless insufficient to finance capital projects for a municipality the size and complexity of Oak Park using the pay-as-you-go model which the Village has previously elected.
 Pay-as-you-go allows the Village to save interest charges that come with debt financing as the primary alternative.
-The current dedicated revenue sources for capital are insufficient for a municipality the size and complexity as Oak Park.
-Village staff was able to balance the adopted FY22 capital budget (which includes Fleet, Equipment Replacement, and Building Improvements) by cancelling or deferring projects.
-To reiterate the message previously communicated to prior Village Boards, there are only a handful of realistic options in order to afford much-needed infrastructure improvements and capital purchases:
+Village staff was able to balance the adopted FY22 capital budget (which includes Fleet, Equipment Replacement, and Building Improvements) by deferring projects and by a \$4 million transfer from the General Fund to the CIP Fund which was reimbursement of lost revenues due to the pandemic from ARPA Funds that were previously transferred into the General Fund.
+To reiterate the message previously communicated to prior Village Boards, there are only a handful of realistic options to fund much-needed infrastructure improvements and capital purchases in the future: